NVIDIA/spark-rapids/docs/get-started/getting-started-gcp.md

 ## Diagnose GPU Cluster

-The diagnostic tool can be run to check a GPU cluster with RAPIDS Accelerator for Apache Spark is healthy and ready for Spark jobs, such as installed Nvidia driver version, cuda-toolkit, RAPIDS Accelerator and run some Spark test jobs etc. This tool also can be used by the frontline support team for basic diagnostic and troubleshooting before escalating to NVIDIA RAPIDS Accelerator for Apache Spark engineering team.
+The diagnostic tool can be run to check a GPU cluster with RAPIDS Accelerator for Apache Spark is healthy and ready for Spark jobs, such as checking the version of installed NVIDIA driver, cuda-toolkit, RAPIDS Accelerator and running Spark test jobs etc. This tool also can be used by the frontline support team for basic diagnostic and troubleshooting before escalating to NVIDIA RAPIDS Accelerator for Apache Spark engineering team.

 Usage: `spark_rapids_dataproc diagnostic --cluster <cluster-name> --region <region>`